brick/brick/README.md

 Feel free to use the incubator for your own use/research, but please note that the API can, and will, change at any time.
 Components can also disappear at any time.

-This does not mean that you cannot use this repository in your project if you find it useful;
-just be sure to lock Composer to the specific version your code is written for:

-    {
-        "require": {
-            "brick/brick": "dev-master#f68f91a5a80c6dc4a91923800e5eaf5acbd1314b"
-        }
-    }

-Or just avoid blind `composer update` runs once your `composer.lock` file has been written.
-Update individual components instead when required, and only update `brick/brick` if needed.